Formula Manipal

-Formula Manipal is a Manipal Academy of Higher Education-based student project which aims to design, build and test a Formula-style race car.
-It started as an abstract idea in 2007, and today has become the largest and most successful student initiative of Manipal University.
-The team consists of over sixty inter-disciplinary undergraduates who aim to conceive, design, fabricate, develop, and compete with other Formula style vehicles at International Formula Student events.
+Formula Manipal is a Manipal Academy of Higher Education-based on a student project which aims to design, build and test a Formula-style race car.
+It started as an abstract idea in 2007, and today it has become a successful student initiative of Manipal University.
+The team consists of over sixty inter-disciplinary undergraduates who aim to conceive, design, fabricate, develop, and compete with Formula style vehicles at International Formula Student events.